Playful moments in time

 Simply play with everyday things

-Play opportunities provided across a range of environments has such a positive effect on children’s learning and capacity to be excited or calm in their world.
 Engaging them in different types of play, set at the right level for them, whether it be in active play, sedentary or quiet play, musical or artistic play or just being present in nature enables children to develop skills for life.

-Use materials that you have around you, it doesn’t have to be an expensive toy, share the sensory elements of nature with smells, textures and sounds of items collected in the bush, use your musical talents to share rhythm with constructed instruments or draw to your hearts delight with chalk on pavement (it washes off so you can start again!)
+Use materials that you have around you, it doesn’t have to be an expensive toy, share the sensory elements of nature with smells, textures and sounds of items collected in the bush, use your musical talents to share rhythm with constructed instruments or draw to your hearts delight with chalk on pavement (it washes off so you can start again!).

 Supporting you and your child to play

-Play is a wonderful connector, calmer, mood enhancer and skill developer.
-For children who need support to learn play skills, Occupational Therapists and Speech Pathologists can assist to support their play, keeping in mind the normal progression of skills from simple to complex and through adapting and enhancing experiences.
+For children who need support to learn play skills, occupational therapists and speech pathologists can assist to support their play, keeping in mind the normal progression of skills from simple to complex and through adapting and enhancing experiences.

 Want to learn more?